Is A “Weed Hangover” A Real Thing And Why Does It Happen?

 However, participants did exhibit some symptoms of a weed hangover on the second day of testing.
 Test subjects showed impaired performance on the arithmetic and digital recall tasks, in other words, they experienced cognitive impairment and delayed response time.
 Thankfully though, the performance impairments were much less significant than the researchers recorded during the previous day.

-A second study demonstrated how the hangover effects of marijuana are indeed different from the acute effects of marijuana consumption.
-The findings of this second study conclude smoking marijuana can produce residual effects the day after smoking.
-Many people who claim to experience weed hangovers cite physical symptoms too: headaches, fatigue, congestion, and dehydration are all commonly reported.
+A second study demonstrated how the hangover effects of cannabis are indeed very different from the acute effects of alcohol consumption.
+The findings of this second study conclude smoking cannabis can produce residual effects the day after smoking.
+Many people who claim to experience weed hangovers cite physical symptoms too: fatigue, congestion, and dehydration are all commonly reported.

-The good news for chronics is that it’s actually quite simple to prevent or reduce the next mornings’ cannabis hangover.
-Just like with alcohol, moderation and hydration are the two key elements of a happy wake-up call the next day.
-But there are a few other suggestions which can help reduce any residual hangover from marijuana you might experience.
+The good news for chronics is that it’s quite simple to prevent or reduce the next mornings’ cannabis hangover.
+Just like with alcohol, moderation and hydration are the two critical elements of a happy wake-up call the next day.
+But there are a few other suggestions which can help reduce any residual hangover from cannabis you might experience.

 Drink plenty of H2O before, during, and after you participate in a smoking session.
 This will help combat dehydration, one of the most commonly experienced side effects of cannabis consumption.
 THC is also fat-soluble, which means your body stores the THC metabolite in fat cells.
 Drinking a lot of water on a daily basis can help to flush the THC out of these cells, helping to get it out of your system faster.
 While this isn’t going to cure you in the short term, long-term hydration may prevent excessive THC metabolite storage in your fat cells.

 Microdosing cannabis provides all the great medical benefits of THC without the effect of feeling “high.”
-In fact, many physicians argue that medicinal marijuana should provide relief from your symptoms without any high at all.
+Many physicians argue that medicinal cannabis should provide relief from your symptoms without any high at all.
 Choosing to microdose will most certainly help you avoid a weed hangover the next day since you won’t get stoned in the first place.

 Although there aren’t any scientific statistics on what methods of smoking, eating, or vaping weed triggers a more severe hungover the next morning, the method of consumption is worth considering.
 Many cannabis enthusiasts will report that edibles often leave an unwanted lingering effect the next day.
 Edibles are often more potent than smoking and have a prolonged high.
 Dabs, another concentrated method of consuming marijuana, might also trigger a weed hangover.
 If you aren’t used to concentrates, be careful as they pack a big punch if you go overboard.